Sunday, December 02, 2012

 The Cranefly Tenant

 The low evening sun spills across the sky like wine and vast cornfield tides shimmer in the twilight.
-I stand on the brow of the hill exhilerated by the coastal suspension of the breeze and feel little fatigue despite reaching the end of my journey.
+I stand on the brow of the hill exhilerated by the silver suspension of the breeze and feel little fatigue despite reaching the end of my journey.
 Now I can just make out a small house from the road shrouded in the undulating silhouttes of trees.
 I'm certain this is the place.

 A window light is just visible.
 I hadn't anticipated inhabitants.
 My pulse quickens with anxiety.
 I should continue to follow the road into the valley but instead negotiate a dark narrow tree lined path towards the light, kicking stones as my footsteps seem to march ahead of me.
 I marvel momentarily at my displaced footfall and quicken my pace, following it through the unlocked entrance through cramped corridors up a staircase to a wooden door.

 Is anyone here?
 I enter the very candlelit room I had seen from the road.
 It's empty.
 I'm immediately struck by a sense of profound peace.
-This humble well cared for wooden room with its little necklace draped mirror, floor level bed and delicate single window could withold blasts of starfire and the unimaginably destructive chill of space.
+This humble well cared for wooden room with its little necklace draped mirror, floor level bed and delicate single window could withold blasts of starfire and the destructive chill of space.

 Carefully sealing the door shut behind me I look to the window overlooking cornfields seething in shadow, the moonlit sky a limitless force of vacancy.
 The vast nightwinds flying low over oceans of night had come for me but here I'm standing secure behind a fragile weather beaten pane of glass defying them.